juliend2/totoro/README.markdown

 2. modify the content of config.php to suit your needs (base_url, title, description, etc).
 3. remove demo posts in posts/, and write your own first post.
 Don't forget to add a title in the first line of your post.
-Otherwise, bad things can happen.
    You'll also need to name your file using this format:
    "`<YYYY-MM-DD>-<post-slug>.<format>`"
 4. make the cache directory writable: `chmod a+w cache/`
-5. (facultative) if you wish to have Disqus comments, first create an account on disqus.com.
-Paste the 'disqus_shortname' in your config.php.
+5. (optional) if you wish to have Disqus comments, first create an account on disqus.com.
+Then paste the 'disqus_shortname' in your config.php.

 Thanks
 ------